Welcome to today's edition of the Rush 24-7 podcast.

 I was watching Fox today.

-Some conservative media analysts, they just are convinced the Republicans are having their clocks cleaned and having their pants handed to them, and they just because they're they're they're the prisoners of the inside the belt wave narrative every day, and they don't see this.
+Some conservative media analysts, they just are convinced the Republicans are having their clocks cleaned and having their pants handed to them.

-In addition to that, all kinds of people are coming out now and not just giving examples of the of the Obamacare website not working, but telling us why it can't, because the best people are not in government.
+In addition to that, all kinds of people are coming out now and not just giving examples of the Obamacare website not working, but telling us why it can't, because the best people are not in government.

-Or they are at Apple, or they're elsewhere.
+They're at Google, or they are at Apple, or they're elsewhere.

-The government totally incapable, incompetent.
+The government totally incapable and competent.

 And some are suggesting that we're way beyond glitch here.